Green-T-Den/Sailing-Logger/README.md

 # Sailing-Logger
-A website which allows users to log their sailing expeditions
+A website/app which allows users to log their sailing expeditions